rpbaltazar/freelancer-platform/README.md

 ### FF-1&2

-The plaform lets the user create a new project and view a list of his own projects
+The platform lets the user create a new project and view a list of his own projects

 What activities happen in the system?
 - Creating a project